hanjingo/doc/OTHERS/en_zh_dictionary.md

 > 1 a barrier, railing, or other upright structure, typically of wood or wire, enclosing an area of ground to prevent or control access or escape.
 2 a guard or guide on a plane, saw, or other tool.
 3 a person who deals in stolen goods.
 4 surround or protect with a fence.
 5 buy or sell (stolen goods).
 6 engage in the sport of fencing.
 >
 > Ex: Strong fences make good neighbors.
+>
+> Ex: A fence is fixed by three stakes; an able man is aided by three mates.

 feral `/'ferəl/` adj. 野生的；凶猛的